Search and apply for a home

 Please note: If an applicant does not bring the required proofs of identity and address to the viewing and subsequent sign-up interview, the offer can be withdrawn.

-If you have any questions about Greenwich Homes and the different types of properties please contact the Access and Allocations Service.
+If you have any questions about Greenwich Homes and the different types of properties please contact the Assets and Allocations Service.